-- 4. When asked if you want to reset the properties of the selected station, tap Yes.
-This sets the history counters to zero and the station concentration to the default for the new reagent type. - 5.
-Enter your ID.
-You must enter your ID for the first station you change but not for subsequent changes made at the same time. - 6.
-Clean the bottle if necessary and fill with fresh reagent of the new type.
+- 6 Clean the bottle if necessary and fill with fresh reagent of the new type.
 Load the bottle back onto the instrument.
-(Alternatively, clean and fill the wax chamber.) - 7.
-For a bottle: - i.
-In the Inserted bottle configuration dialog box, select the bottle in the table. - ii.
-Tap the Changed button. - iii.
-Enter the reagent concentration. - iv.
-Optionally enter the lot number details.
+(Alternatively, clean and fill the wax chamber.)

+- 7 For a bottle:

+- a In the Inserted bottle configuration dialog box, select the bottle in the table.

+- b Tap the Changed button.

+- c Enter the reagent concentration.

+- d Enter the lot number details.